-Parker Paws was founded in 2007 by Barbara Pursley as a shelter volunteer group.
+Parker Paws was founded in 2007 by Barbara Pursley as a volunteer group at the Weatherford Parker County Animal Shelter.
 In 2012, we went out on our own as an independent animal rescue to expand our ability to save more lives across North Texas.

-Realizing that rescue is just a band-aid, we have expanded our services to include community outreach programs to help reduce shelter overcrowding and companion pet overpopulation.
-We partner with area vet clinics to offer low-cost microchip clinics to help reunite pets with owners more quickly and reduce shelter overcrowding.
+Realizing that rescue is just a band-aid that doesn’t address the root of the problem, we expanded our services to include community outreach programs to help reduce shelter overcrowding and companion pet overpopulation.

-In 2020, SNIP (Spay Neuter Incentive Program) was born to help our overwhelmed shelter and community in a different way.
-By offering low/no-cost spay/neuters to pet owners who cannot otherwise afford it for their pets, we are helping to end pet overpopulation and shelter overcrowding.
+2020: The Spay Neuter Incentive Program (SNIP) was born to help our overwhelmed shelter and community in a different way.
+By partnering with area vet clinics, we are able to offer low/no-cost spay and neuters to pet owners who cannot otherwise afford it for their pets.
 Every pet spayed equals 15 possible offspring per year not being born!

 © Copyright 2020 Parker Paws, All Rights Reserved. | Website Design by WABW Media Group